-The American Health Care Act of 2017 (AHCA) is the leading proposal to "repeal and replace" the Affordable Care Act (aka Obamacare, but we'll abbreviate it ACA) and "defund" Planned Parenthood.
+The American Health Care Act of 2017 (AHCA) was a leading proposal in the first half of 2017 by House Republicans to "repeal and replace" the Affordable Care Act (aka Obamacare, but we'll abbreviate it ACA) and "defund" Planned Parenthood.
+It was also the vehicle for passage of the Senate Republicans' leading proposals.

-On June 22, Senate Republicans released their draft of health care reform.
-The draft legislation, called the Better Care Reconciliation Act of 2017 (BCRA), would replace the health care bill text proposed by House Republicans if the Senate passes it.
+The bill then went to the Senate.
+On June 22, Senate Republicans released their first draft of health care reform, called the Better Care Reconciliation Act of 2017 (BCRA), which would have replace the health care bill text proposed by House Republicans if the Senate passed it.
+A new draft of the Senate Republican plan was made available on July 13.

-A new deal among the Republican factions was reached.
-The changes to the AHCA, as reported by the Rules committee, are:
+On May 4, a deal among the Republican factions lead to changes to the AHCA, as reported by the Rules committee, which were:

 States may opt-out of providing the ACA’s essential health benefits.
 (This requirement was already dropped in the bill for Medicaid but not for the individual market.)